-- 19.3 In 2019, the Group had entered into an agreement with a Government entity in the UAE to renew its naming rights for two stations of Dubai Metro for a period of two years.
-Based on the present value of the future payments to be made, intangible assets were recorded, which are being amortized over the contract period using the cost of capital of the Group at 9.1% p.a, and a corresponding long term liability was recorded (note 27.2). - 19.4 The management has carried out impairment tests for goodwill acquired through business combinations.
-Estimate of the recoverable amount of the assets is based on a value in use calculation and accordingly, an impairment loss of AED 14 million (2019: AED 32 million) on goodwill is recognized on cash generating units ('CGU') in cinema and fashion.
-Key assumptions used in the impairment assessment for cinema and fashion operating units are disclosed in note 15.3.1
+- 19.3 In 2021, the Group entered into an agreement with a Government entity in the UAE to renew its naming rights for two stations of the Dubai Metro for a period of 10 years.
+Based on the present value of the future payments to be made, intangible assets have been recorded, which are amortized over the contract period using the incremental borrowing cost of the Group at 1.89% per annum, and a corresponding deferred liability was recorded (notes 27.2). - 19.4 Goodwill includes AED 1,021 million (2020: 1,021 million) goodwill recognized in respect of acquisition of a retail business in 2017.

-Included in the carrying amount of goodwill is goodwill recognized in respect of acquisition of a retail business in 2017 amounting to AED 1,021 million (2019: 1,021 million).
 The goodwill is mainly attributable to the synergies expected to be achieved from integrating the acquired business into the Group's existing retail business, including know-how of operating small scale supermarket business models, relationship with key landlords/stakeholders and increasing market share.
 Goodwill has been allocated to the acquired businesses in each of the countries i.e. UAE, Bahrain and Kuwait and is tested annually for impairment.